-Spain, officially the Kingdom of Spain, is located in Southwestern Europe and is bordered by the Mediterranean Sea to the east and south, and the Atlantic Ocean to the northwest.
-It is a parliamentary constitutional monarchy with a rich cultural heritage, influenced by various civilizations over centuries, including the Romans and Moors.
-Spain is known for its diverse landscapes, vibrant cities like Madrid and Barcelona, and significant contributions to art, literature, and cuisine.
-The country is a member of the European Union and has a population of approximately 47 million people.
+Spain, officially known as the Kingdom of Spain, is located in Southwestern Europe and is bordered by the Mediterranean Sea to the east and south, and shares land borders with France and Portugal.
+The country has a rich cultural heritage, influenced by various civilizations throughout history, including the Romans and Moors.
+Spain is known for its diverse landscapes, vibrant cities, and significant contributions to art, literature, and cuisine.
+It is a parliamentary constitutional monarchy, with a population of approximately 47 million people, and its capital is Madrid.

 -